JohanMabille/johanmabille.github.io/source/_posts/2014-11-20-performance-considerations-about-simd-wrappers.markdown

 ## Conclusion

-Performance is not an intuitive domain; we have to check any assumption we make, because these assumptions can be legacy of time when compilers were inefficient or buggy, or a bias due to our misunderstood of some mechanisms of the language.
+Performance is not an intuitive domain; we have to check any assumption we make, because these assumptions can be legacy of time when compilers were inefficient or buggy, or a bias due to our misunderstanding of some mechanisms of the language.
 Here we've seen that neither operator overloads nor constant reference argument instead of value argument introduce any performance issue with GCC, but this might be different with another compiler.